steadywool/homelab-playbook/README.md

 ## 🚀 Installation

 > [!IMPORTANT]
-> Important variables are present in the `group_vars` directory.
-You need to edit them to customize your installation. </br></br>
+> Important variables are present in `group_vars` and `host_vars`.
+You need to edit them to customize your installation.
-> You must also edit the `inventory` and Playbooks file.

 Firstly, install Ansible:
 ```